Last Updated on February 20, 2025

 Enormous numbers of Venezuelans fled the country during the crisis.

-In 2019 Maduro relaxed some economic controls, allowing the US dollar to circulate alongside the Bolivar.
+In 2019 Maduro relaxed some economic controls, allowing the U.S. dollar to circulate alongside the Bolivar.

 In December 2021 Venezuela exited hyperinflation according to the textbook definition of a lower than 50% monthly inflation rate for 12 months.